Top 20 Colleges With Interesting History or Finds

 Howling Is Heard Among Students

 The college experience at Princeton isn’t complete without howling, and there’s a good reason for it, too, because of its rigorous curriculum.
 There’s the Holder Howl, a minute-long cacophony of cathartic howling that students enjoy at midnight before Dean’s Date.
-No, this isn’t a date per se but the university deadline when students must submit all their written work.
+No, this isn’t a date per se, but the university deadline is when students must submit all their written work.

 While the Holder’s Howl is conducted at Holder Courtyard, there’s also the Whitman Wail.
 The cries of despair are made as a community by students at Whitman College.
 Like Holder’s Howl, the Whitman Wail is done at midnight before the Dean’s Date.